Associate Head Coach

 His duties with the Crimson Tide are as wide-ranging as his talents.

 "Bryan not only brings his keen technical analysis to the team, he also brings the sort of stability that is expected of this program," Sarah Patterson said.
-"After all, he is now in his 17th year with us, which adds a comforting continuity for the athletes."
+"After all, he's been with us almost 20 years, which adds a comforting continuity for the athletes."

 Raschilla also brings a talent for graphic design to bear on the Tide's posters, logos, advertising, media guide covers along with a host of other projects.
 His most recent work is on display in the Crimson Tide's newly revitalized practice facility.
 Raschilla produced the graphics design for the larger-than-life murals that populate the gym.